Is French Press Coffee Bad for you?

 paper filter coffee

-Can I drink French Press coffee if I am a cholesterol patient?
+Can you drink French Press coffee if you are a cholesterol patient?

 Regretfully No!
 It’s not advisable to drink French Press coffee if your body has a bad cholesterol level or if you are a heart patient.